spacetelescope/jwst/README.md

 pip install jwst==1.20.2
 ```

-If you need to switch between multiple versions of `jwst`, simply create an environment for each one:
+To install a different version of `jwst`, simply create a new environment for that version:
 ```shell
 mamba create -n jwst1.20_env python=3.13
 mamba activate jwst1.20_env